rogercorrea/leds-dance/README.md

 # leds-dance
-Script to control leds in christima light mode using NodeMCU and Lua
+Script to control leds in christima light mode or party-night mode using NodeMCU and Lua

 Materials:
 NodeMCU and Lua firmware